 You could also try Lagos Zoo for a fun family day out.
-Here not only is there a zoo dedicated to the conservation of animals, but there it also has it’s own swimming area.
+Here not only is there a zoo dedicated to the conservation of animals, but it also has it’s own swimming area.

-For more days out centred around adults or older children, why not explore Faro Old Town, Castle of Alvor, the town of Silves, Sao Lourenco Church or the city of Loule.
+For more days out centred around adults or older children, why not explore Faro Old Town, Castle of Alvor, the town of Silves, or Sao Lourenco Church or the city of Loule.
 There is plenty to do in this beautiful region of Portugal.

 The cost of holiday essentials in the Costa del Sol = £53.16

 The Costa del Sol has been a hit with brits for many years, and with an array of beaches, coastal towns, and lots of sun we know why.

 If you’re looking to try somewhere new in the Costa del Sol or just looking for somewhere to stay for the first time, there are many different locations to choose from.

 Benalmadena Costa has a gold sandy beach, lots of beach bars and restaurants offering fresh fish and other local Spanish dishes.
 There are also plenty of activities to do here, from visiting the Puerto Marina to the local Sea Life Centre or Dove Park will keep you entertained.

 Torremolinos is a town north of Benalmadena (only a 13-minute drive to be exact), and offers the feeling of a cosmopolitan town mixed with the relaxed vibe of a fishing village.
 It has a 7km long coastline, an Aqualand and a Crocodile Park.
 There are also plenty of bars and Nightclubs in Los Alamos and La Nogalera (both areas within the town), if you are looking for some evening entertainment.